How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Results

-Others imagined AI helping to create visual aids such as flowcharts or decision trees of the legal process that clients could keep as references after the meetings.
-P8 noted he often uses AI for ``\textit{massaging varying kinds of legalese writing into more common parlance description of what's happening.
-So you've got a very dense paragraph about the grand jury process and cross grand jury notice.
-And basically how this all works.
-And then using ChatGPT to boil that down to a more easily communicable idea of: you're allowed to testify at this proceeding, but we recommend that you don't.}'' Still, nearly all emphasized that \textbf{direct communication cannot be delegated entirely}: ``\textit{AI cannot substitute having a strong, healthy connection with [our] client and making [our] client feel like [we] care about them, and that [we’re] doing everything [we] can to help them}.''
-(P11) Moreover, some participants, especially law professors leading criminal defense clinics, expressed concern that over-reliance on AI could prevent new defenders from developing crucial relationship-building skills.
+Still, nearly all emphasized that \textbf{direct communication cannot be delegated entirely}.
+P11 noted, ``\textit{AI cannot substitute having a strong, healthy connection with [our] client and making [our] client feel like [we] care about them, and that [we’re] doing everything [we] can to help them}.''
+P17 further emphasized that this human connection becomes especially critical when gathering sensitive personal information: \textit{most people want to have some kind of human-to-human connection, especially when you're asking deeply personal questions [...]
+They don't want to speak to AI or a computer in order to tell them their deepest, darkest secrets.
+You need to have some kind of personal level to extract that information.}'' Moreover, some participants, especially law professors leading criminal defense clinics, expressed concern that over-reliance on AI could prevent new defenders from developing crucial relationship-building skills.
 By outsourcing these interactions to AI, students would have fewer chances to develop such skills.
+Beyond the risk of over-reliance, participants also noted that clients' growing reliance on AI chatbots introduced a new layer of friction in attorney--client communication: ``\textit{clients come in with a lot of different things that they've gotten out of ChatGPT, and then we have to try to talk them out of that \ldots it does add another hurdle.}''

+Client support, however, extends well beyond legal communication. ``\textbf{Social work}'' or ``\textbf{holistic representation}'' emerged as a recurring theme in our interviews.
+Often, the root causes of a client's case extend far beyond what legal representation and courtroom advocacy can address, and more holistic representation models are gaining increasing recognition.
+As P14 explained, ``\textit{a good public defender does a lot of social work, [such as] getting their client into the drug program, getting their client mental health services, making sure their client gets enrolled in school, or does their community service to complete their diversion programs.}''

+P15 stressed that the New Jersey Office of the Public Defender launched its holistic representation model in 2025~\citep{njopd2025holistic}, explicitly integrating legal representation with mental health services, housing support, and substance use treatment.
+P17 illustrated how social work affects sentencing outcomes: ``\textit{a client lived in a household where their father had routinely beat their mother, and they were subjected to violence [...]
+And what that does is allows the judge to take into consideration that they were a victim of domestic violence — [the judge] can sentence them a degree lower, so instead of 5 to 10 years, they would be sentenced in the 3 to 5 year range.}'' As addressing clients' needs holistically requires understanding the full complexity of their personal, medical, and social circumstances, participants did not identify meaningful use cases for AI in this domain.
+Instead, they called for greater recruitment of professional social workers.

 \textbf{Defense strategy.} This category involves deliberate legal and tactical choices to protect clients against criminal charges.
 Public defenders develop case narratives that aim to exonerate, reduce culpability, or humanize the client, while also deciding whether to file suppression motions, challenge unreliable evidence, or negotiate pleas.
 A few participants imagined constructive roles of AI in strategizing.
 P6 suggested that AI might assist with ``\textit{brainstorming and also seeing how certain strategies play out… laying out the pros and cons of different options}.''
 P7 envisioned a tool that could generate strategy suggestions and help identify weaknesses in the prosecution’s case to strengthen negotiations.